sncosmo/SNData/docs/source/getting_started/quick_start.rst

         print(data)
         break

-.. important:: In order to evaluate a filter function, the `iter_data` needs to read data for a given object from file.
+.. important:: As ``iter_data`` iterates over supernovae, it reads in data from file for a given object before checking the filter function.
 For this reason, filter functions should not be used in an attempt improve runtime by reducing I/O operations as it will have no effect.